MiguVT/liteDNS-module/README.md

 **Notes:**

 * Editing these variables and **rebooting** is all that’s required.
-* Removing `config.sh` and reflashing triggers the interactive installer again.
+* Reflashing give you the option to launch the interactive config wizard again.

 ---